itopsa/if-lab/web/README_IMAGE_UPLOAD.md

 - GIF (.gif)

 ### Generated CSV Format
-The Python script generates a CSV with these columns:
+The system generates a CSV with these columns:
 - `bowler_nickname`: Bowler's name
 - `location_name`: Bowling alley name
 - `event_date`: Date of the event